torvalds/linux/Documentation/gpu/drm-usage-stats.rst

 was previously read, userspace is expected to stay with that larger previous value until a monotonic update is seen.

-- drm-engine-capacity-<str>: <uint>
+- drm-engine-capacity-<keystr>: <uint>

-Engine identifier string must be the same as the one specified in the drm-engine-<str> tag and shall contain a greater than zero number in case the exported engine corresponds to a group of identical hardware engines.
+Engine identifier string must be the same as the one specified in the drm-engine-<keystr> tag and shall contain a greater than zero number in case the exported engine corresponds to a group of identical hardware engines.

 In the absence of this tag parser shall assume capacity of one.
 Zero capacity is not allowed.

-- drm-cycles-<str>: <uint>
+- drm-cycles-<keystr>: <uint>

-Engine identifier string must be the same as the one specified in the drm-engine-<str> tag and shall contain the number of busy cycles for the given engine.
+Engine identifier string must be the same as the one specified in the drm-engine-<keystr> tag and shall contain the number of busy cycles for the given engine.

 Values are not required to be constantly monotonic if it makes the driver